EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 ## Overview {#asym-overview}

-EDHOC supports authentication with raw public keys (RPK) and public key certificates with the requirements that:
+EDHOC supports authentication with raw public keys (RPK) and public key certificates with static Diffe-Hellman keys with the requirements that:

 * Only Party V SHALL have access to the private authentication key of Party V,